department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/zero-silent-failures-checklist.md

     - [x] Yes
     - [ ] No

-All `/vaos/v2/appointments/` calls will hit the facilities and clinics APIs since we augment each appointment retrieved/created/updated with location information and service/friendly names.
+- [JL] FYI all `/vaos/v2/appointments/` calls will hit the facilities and clinics APIs since we augment each appointment retrieved/created/updated with location information and service/friendly names.
 Here's a list of all the non-appointments APIs we hit I've found so far:
     ```
     From vets-website:
     (note: I'm not including APIs to appointments APIs maintained by us)